 Flat Flap Discs: While tapered discs are great for fast cutting, flat flap discs are best suited for mixed and excellent finishing.
 They are primarily used for flat surfaces.
 Flap discs have flaps that adhere to the support plate and provide stability during operation.

 Backing plate material is also an important variable to consider when selecting flaps for your application.
-Fiberglass, plastic and metal are the most popular backing plate materials in abrasives manufacturing.
+Fiberglass, plastic and metal are the most popular backing plate materials in abrasives wholesale.

 ✱ Fiberglass: Strong, durable, lightweight and safe, fiberglass is the most popular material choice.
 Fiberglass forms a strong bond with the adhesive and will not contaminate the work surface.
 This board also consumes during use and absorbs vibrations well.
 Keep in mind that fiberglass backing is made from layers of fiberglass that are web-bonded and pressed together.
 With more layers and higher mesh density, the backing will be stronger and more durable - an important consideration when you check the detailed specifications of your flap discs.